DeadlyVirusIn/Ptcgp-Reroll-Manager/README.md

 apscheduler

 Credits
 This is a Python port of the original Node.js bot written by @thobi for the PTCGP Rerollers community.
-Special thanks to:

-@Arturo-1212 for the PTCG Bot
+@Arturo-1212 for the PTCG Bot.
-@cjlj for Automated ids.txt modifications on the AHK side The PTCGP Rerollers community for their support and feedback
+The PTCGP Rerollers community for their support and feedback.

 License
 GNU General Public License v3.0